 Throughout my pro career I have been conscious of my lacking hamstring development.
-I started to notice it more after my quads started growing but my hams never took on the same thickness.
-When I look at my legs, I feel that it is the missing depth I really need and thickness in the hams would solve that problem.
+I started to notice it more after my quads started growing and my hams didn't take on the same thickness.
+When I looked at my legs, I felt that it was the missing depth I really needed, and thickness in the hams, to solve that problem.

 I’ve tried everything: Splitting hams and quads up; training quads on Monday and hams on Thursday with calves; training hams and quads together; and training hams and quads together and adding a second ham day after back.

-This year I decided I would do something I always thought of, but never tried.
-I’ve decided to try training quads and hams on consecutive days.
-I know you might be thinking, “you’re hams are activated when training quads so it would be too much.”
+Then I decided I would do something I always thought of, but never tried.
+I decided to try training quads and hams on consecutive days.
+I know you might be thinking, “You’re hams are activated when training quads so it would be too much.”
 Bullshit.
 When you train chest, your back is activated but lots of people train chest and then back on the next day.

-This week was the first week trying it and I have to tell you my entire lower body was F*CKED UP!
-This is what the new split looks like:
+The first time I tried this my entire lower body was F*CKED UP!
+This is what the split looks like:

 - Sunday – OFF